 BAS decouples authentication logic from web pages by associating authenticators with VFS directory nodes.
 This design allows an authenticator to act as a security umbrella, enforcing authentication for all resources within a specific directory and its subdirectories.
 By attaching an authenticator to a directory node, you ensure that any access to resources within that node requires proper authentication, streamlining security management and reducing the risk of unauthorized access.

-BAS supports standard basic, digest, and form based authentication.
+BAS supports standard basic, digest, and form-based authentication but also custom authentication, such as bearer tokens.
 The server enables you to interact with these objects such as providing you with an easy integration to a user and password database.

 The Barracuda Server supports the following authenticator types: